 Good week our dear organic vegetable lovers J

-This coming Friday we will host a farmers and producers market in our organic shop and juice bar.
-How exciting!!
+This coming Friday we will host a Local producers market in our organic Packing house/ shop and juice bar.
+How exciting!!י

 This is truly a dream come true!

-A farmers market is exactly how I would like the world to work!
+A Local market is exactly how I would like the world to work!
 And for numerous reasons that are all aspects of life.

 Fair local economy - A farmers' market allows people, neighbors, friends, acquaintances to engage in what they love / want / know (this is how it should be in the perfect world inside my head) and make a decent living from their work.
 They will be the ones that will determine the wage / price for their labor and products.
 In our country, most of the farmers are paid according to the price that the buyer has determined.
 Have you heard of the farmers protest that their price was determined for them and is often at a loss?